 Double opt-in and logging: A double opt-in process is used to subscribe to our newsletter.
 This means that you receive an email after you subscribe in which you are asked to confirm your subscription.
 This confirmation is needed so that nobody can subscribe using another person’s email address.
 Newsletter subscriptions are logged so that it is possible to document the subscription process in accordance with legal requirements.
 This includes storing the time and date of subscription and confirmation, as well as the IP address.
 Changes to your data stored with the mailing service provider are also logged.

 Subscription data: All you need to provide to subscribe to the newsletter is your email address.
-We ask that you optionally provide your name so that we can personally address you in the newsletter.
+We ask that you optionally provide your salutation, name and country so that we can personally address you in the newsletter.

 The subscription process is logged on the basis of our legitimate interests pursuant to Art.
 6(1)(f) GDPR.
 Our interest is focused on the use of a user-friendly and secure newsletter system that serves our business interests, meets user expectations and, furthermore, allows us to prove consent.

 Termination/withdrawal of consent: You may unsubscribe from our newsletter at any time, i.e. withdraw your consent.
 You will find an unsubscribe link at the bottom of every newsletter.
 You may submit an individual request for cancellation at any time provided the former existence of consent is confirmed at the same time.
 As part of obtaining a renewed consent under GDPR, it is possible that you will receive a “re-opt-in” e-mail from us.
 If you do not agree to the further receipt of our newsletter within the given period of 30 days, we evaluate this as a revocation of your originally given consent.
 In that case you will not receive another newsletter from us.